pawanmsr/n-methods/doc/comic-script.md

 **THE END**.

 >
+> Don't fade away, when you can supernova!
+>
 > I know it's getting dark, but why are the lights still turned on?
 > Perhaps you cannot afford to switch them all off.
 > But if you don't switch them off from time to time,
 > You will forget how wonderful [A Sky Full Of Stars](https://youtu.be/Fpn1imb9qZg?si=kAcrsHJQDvQ3_FNy) looks like.
-><cite>Pawan</cite>
+> <cite>Pawan</cite>
 >

 Elements of Comics were Inspired by following References